 We then came across “Ghost,” a CDT SOBO thru-hiker who wanted to get off-trail for the day due to an incoming storm.
 Right at that moment, we saw a 4th moose next to a nearby pond.

-Ghost was heading to the same trailhead we were going to, so we hiked back together with gave him and another thru-hiker a ride back to Pinedale.
+Ghost was heading to the same trailhead we were going to, so we hiked back together and gave him and another thru-hiker a ride back to Pinedale.
 We dropped them off at the Jackalope, a great place to stay if you’re exploring the area.
 The owner was immensely helpful to us with some of the logistics we had to figure out.
 Thank you, Tyler!

 We enjoyed beers and delicious lunch at the Wind River Brewing Company, where the logo looks similar to the view from our Indian Basin camp site (although perhaps from the other direction) – an observation I first saw made here.